 - f.
-The project has been redesigned from one that would require 9,000 cubic yards of grading to one where less than 3,238 cubic yards of grading will occur - g.
+The project has been redesigned from one that would require 9,000 cubic yards of grading to one where less than 3,238 cubic yards of grading will occur. - g.
 Tree Removal - g.
-The project has been revised to modify the development envelopes on lots 2-4 and 6 to avoid the loss of mature coast live oak trees.
+The project has been revised to modify the development envelopes on lots 2-4 and 6 to avoid the loss of mature coast live oak trees h.
+Scenic h.
+The southern part of the project property includes a prominent ridge and south facing slope which are visible to Highway 1, a designated scenic corridor.
+However, the project has now been redesigned to eliminate those lots that would have placed development within the Highway 1 viewshed.